LibertyAces/BitSwanPump/doc/source/howitworks/index.rst

 Processor
 ---------

-The main component of the BSPump architecture is a so called processor.
+The main component of the BSPump architecture is a so called :meth:`processor <bspump.Processor()>`.
 This object modifies, transforms and enriches events.
 Moreover, it is capable of calculating metrics and creating aggregations, detecting anomalies or react to known as well as unknown system behavior patterns.